 Workflow Efficiency: Balancing Demand Against Throughput

 Every process has a bottleneck.
 The Theory of Constraints states that, in order to improve any system, the weakest link must be eliminated.
 Once a bottleneck has been identified and resolved, the flow of work moves on to the next one to deal with.
-This is a continuous improvement process that optimises the efficiency of your system.
+This is a continuous improvement process that optimizes the efficiency of your system.

 Workflow efficiency is determined by the consistency and predictability of your workflow.
 A stable and predictable workflow is enabled through balancing demand against throughput.
 This approach will create some idle time for your team.
-Even though managers are often obsessed with optimising any idle time in their projects, it is necessary to achieve an optimal delivery speed and build a healthy environment that fuels team growth and self-esteem.
+Even though managers are often obsessed with optimizing any idle time in their projects, it is necessary to achieve an optimal delivery speed and build a healthy environment that fuels team growth and self-esteem.